With macrame, an old classic of the link technology a new high flight and gains rapidly in popularity among Handmade Sfans and hobby artists.

 The traditional yarn for macrame is made of cotton and is available in two variants: braided or rotated .
 The twisted yarn can either consist of a single twirled strand or from usually 3-4 twirled strands, which in turn are twisted together.
 This is often referred to as a 3-ply yarn.

-Ms. Friemel (more information and link below) describes herself as a passionate craft and large macrame fan.
-It uses rotated yarn because the ends can fray at this type of yarn and it is often cheaper.
+Ms. Friemel (see below for more information and a link) describes herself as a passionate crafter and a huge macramé fan.
+She uses twisted yarn because the ends of this type of yarn can fray and it's often cheaper.

 In their opinion, braided yarn gives the macrame knotanry more calm and is easier to handle especially for beginners.
 If you still prefer to use rotated yarn, the DIY professional recommends starting with the 3-ply version.